-Community is front and centre at Macphee’s Orchard near Cardigan, P.E.I.
-Owner Richard Macphee partners with his neighbours to tap about 600 trees and 90 percent of their syrup is sold right from their farm gate.
+Community is front and centre at Macphee’s Orchard near Cardigan, Prince Edward Island.
+Owner Richard Macphee partners with his neighbours to tap about 600 trees and 90 per cent of their syrup is sold right from their farm gate.
 A sense of stewardship guides Macphee through his hard work.
-As he says: “Mostly it’s extremely pleasant and rewarding to be out in the forest at this time of year when life is waking up from the winter.
+As he says, “Mostly it’s extremely pleasant and rewarding to be out in the forest at this time of year when life is waking up from the winter.
 Because the number of trees is small and we have to attend to them regularly through the season, we get to know the individual trees.
-Perhaps it’s ridiculous to suggest a person can have a relationship with a tree but we do care about them.”
+Perhaps it’s ridiculous to suggest a person can have a relationship with a tree, but we do care about them.”

 Wabanaki Maple, New Brunswick

-Wabanaki Maple is an Indigenous and female-owned company located on Neqotkuk (Tobique First Nation).
-In addition to classic maple syrup, they also make aged syrup with oak, whiskey, bourbon, and rum barrels, each with its own distinct flavour and aroma profiles.
-The barrel-aged bourbon syrup has notes of vanilla, caramel, butter, and oak, and hints of marshmallow aroma, and recommended to be paired with specialty coffee, pork, salmon, and scallops.
+Wabanaki Maple is an Indigenous- and female-owned company located on Neqotkuk (Tobique First Nation).
+In addition to classic maple syrup, they also make aged syrup with oak, whiskey, bourbon and rum barrels, each with its own distinct flavour and aroma profiles.
+The barrel-aged bourbon syrup has notes of vanilla, caramel, butter and oak, and comes highly recommended for use in specialty coffee, along with inspired takes on pork, salmon and scallops.
 “The most rewarding [part] is hearing feedback from our customers,” says team member Peter Davis.
 “From pancakes to glaze on seafood…it’s fantastic to see our maple syrup being used in so many different ways.”

-Did you know that this is the real reason maple syrup bottles have those tiny handles?
+Here’s the real reason maple syrup bottles have those tiny handles.